If you are like most people, chances are, you have things in life that you're dissatisfied with.

 Not only do you need to make yourself more sustainable, but you also need to do it in a way that does not degrade of your surrounding as well.

-In other words, yes, you need to help yourself, and yes, you need to move beyond your narrow self-interest.
+In other words, yes, you need to help yourself, and yes, you also need to move beyond your narrow self-interest.
 So you need to do both.

 Honing Your Craft